 It sounds simple, but when you support women’s charities you do more than just provide resources.
-Studies show there are soulful benefits for both parties and even boosts to your physical health!
+Donations to women's charities provide safety and joy to women who need it.

 An article in Entity Magazine talks about the advantages of female mutual support.